-These healthy No-Bake Vegan Pumpkin Mini Cheesecakes will be a sure winner this fall because not only are they a guilt-free dessert, but one that everyone in the family will surely enjoy.
+These healthy Gluten-Free Vegan No-Bake Pumpkin Mini Cheesecakes will be a sure winner this fall because not only are they a guilt-free dessert, but one that everyone in the family will surely enjoy.

 I particularly like them because of their small size which is just the perfect amount and good for portion control.